Is there anything more worrying To a dog parent than Loss of appetite in dogs?

 First you need to test the dog’s willingness to eat.
 Give your dog pieces of the dog food he usually eats, all you have to do is to figure out whether your pet wants to eat but he cannot eat. (e.g. swallowing difficulty) or he is unwilling completely to eat.

 to see whether they haven’t been feeding the pooch outside the regular feeding sessions & to make sure garbage bins were not raided!.

 - If the dog’s loss of appetite continues for more than one day, You must visit your veterinarian.

 - There are more accurate & effective ways your DVM can asses the situation using

 If the dog has not eaten for a long period, he does need a perfusion of glucose and electrolytes to get rehydrated and correct his blood electrolyte imbalance that may threaten his life.

-All pet parents know it when their dog is sick, the loss of appetite is noted with other signs like fever, diarrhea, dizziness, etc. Pain and fever are major causes of loss of appetite and controlling them often gets the dog back to eating.
+All pet parents know it when their dog is sick, the loss of appetite is noted with other signs like fever, diarrhea caused by an an upset stomach, dizziness, etc. Pain and fever are major causes of loss of appetite and controlling them often gets the dog back to regular eating habits.

 Is Loss of appetite in dogs dangerous?

 Dogs do not support fasting for more than 2 or 3 days1, the main consequences of anorexia are the disturbance of blood electrolytes level and gastrointestinal health problems.